Charles Lindbergh: Trailblazing Aviator Who Visited New York’s Twin Tiers

 What happened after Charles Lindbergh Landed in Choconut, Pennsylvania?

-After landing their planes, Lindbergh and Lamphier spent the night at the home of the Reverend of St. Joseph's church, located just down the road from the field in Friendsville, Pennsylvania.
+After landing their planes, Lindbergh and Lamphier spent the night at the home of the Reverend of St. Joseph's Church, located just down the road from the field in Friendsville, Pennsylvania.

 On Saturday morning, Lindbergh discovered a problem with his plane - it wouldn't start.
-Word got around of the problem and Richard Bennett of Bennett Field in Binghamton, the major area airport of the time, came with supplies to help.
+Word got around of the problem and Richard Bennett of Bennett Field in Binghamton, the major area airport at the time, came with supplies to help.
 He also brought with him a young man named Edwin A. Link, who would become famous himself about a year later as the inventor of the Flight Trainer.

-The equipment that Bennett brought wasn't enough and so a flight team was deployed from Buffalo in the middle of a snowstorm to bring the rest of what was needed.
+The equipment that Bennett brought wasn't enough so a flight team was deployed from Buffalo in the middle of a snowstorm to bring the rest of what was needed.
 Lindberg, Lamphier, Bennett, Link, and others worked on the plane all day Saturday and Sunday.
 By Sunday evening, Lindbergh's plane had been fixed and it was decided that he and Lamphier would take off on Monday morning.

 Lindbergh's Surprise Gift For Choconut Residents